jacobjohnsson/simulated-annealing/docs/README.md

 problem.
 This program optimized for readability and "un-performance".
 Feel free to improve upon it *after* you have identified issues using a tool.

+To include source code in the annotations the application must be compiled with -ggdb.

 Begin by recording the program:

                     name of event to be profiled (cycles, branch-misses,